Best Known For

 Answer questions and see how you rank against other players.Play Now

-Born February 27, 1902, in Salinas, California, John Steinbeck dropped out of college and worked as a manual laborer before achieving success as a writer.
-His novel The Grapes of Wrath—about the migration of a family from the Oklahoma Dust Bowl to California—won a Pulitzer Prize and a National Book Award.
-Steinbeck served as a war correspondent during World War II.
-He died in 1968.
+Born on February 27, 1902, in Salinas, California, John Steinbeck dropped out of college and worked as a manual laborer before achieving success as a writer.
+His 1939 novel, The Grapes of Wrath, about the migration of a family from the Oklahoma Dust Bowl to California, won a Pulitzer Prize and a National Book Award.
+Steinbeck served as a war correspondent during World War II, and was awarded the Nobel Prize for Literature in 1962.
+He died in New York City in 1968.

 "We are lonesome animals.
 We spend all our life trying to be less lonesome."